Kumima/TripleTriadMinion/README.md

 * No matter how complex the rules are, it still works, even if there is a npc with four roulette in the future
 ### Notice:
 * For some npcs, you should manually move to him nearby
+* For the special rule: "Sudden Death", the bot may place the card very slow.
+It's to avoid death loop, in case all the game result comes to draw.
+You can simply ignore it, the bot will keep running and it will happen really rarely.